syl7752/AndroidPerformanceMonitor/README.md

 # SystemInfoMonitor
-a android app to monite phone system info (cpu,memory,battery...) in background
+This is a android app to monite phone system info (cpu,memory,battery...) in background

 # Features
 ### Record SystemInfo